Oldskool88/Wenday/README.md

-# Building an event management Agency
+# Building an event management website

 This is a [static
 site](https://www.netguru.com/blog/what-are-static-site-generators)